Tips for Preparing for Retirement

 Many seniors may struggle with how to fill their day—or might not be able to afford to retire completely.
 Nearly one-third of people ages 65 to 69 work at least part-time, according to the Bureau of Labor Statistics.
 Many others go back to work later or just keep working past the age of 70.
 This may be because they didn't really have a plan for what to do with themselves, or realized they weren't as secure financially as they thought.

 First, come up with a budget to figure out how much you need each month.
-For most, it’s typical that you’ll be living on anywhere from 70 to 80 percent of your pre-retirement income.
+For most, it’s typical that you’ll be living on anywhere from 70 to 80% of your pre-retirement income.
 Figure out how much you’ll need for your monthly expenses, such as food, transportation, and housing.
 Be sure to factor in your healthcare costs, such as Medicare supplemental plans and prescription medication.

 Will you be taking up costly hobbies or traveling more?
 If you’re tired of maintaining the upkeep of your home, you might consider downsizing to a smaller place.
 Or perhaps you’d like to move to another state to enjoy a lower cost of living, to save on taxes or to be closer to family.